4dcu-be/4dcu.be/README.md

 * Lightbox for viewing full-screen photos and albums
 * Google Analytics with custom page name tracking
 * Social media integration (Twitter, Facebook, LinkedIn, GitHub, and more)
+* Thumbnail generator

 ## Installation

 If you're just getting started with Jekyll, you can use this repository as a starting point for your own site.
-Just [download this project](https://github.com/bencentra/centrarium/archive/master.zip) and add all the files to your project.
+Just download this project and add all the files to your project.
 Add your blog posts to the `posts/` directory, and create your pages with the proper Jekyll front matter (see `posts.html` for an example).

 If your site already uses Jekyll, follow these steps: